g0dkar/qrcode-kotlin/README.md

 * [Paul Varry](https://github.com/pvarry): for opening the first few issues on the repo and helping to make the library even better for everyone! :grin:
-* [Renan Lukas](https://github.com/RenanLukas): For his friendship, patience and help with Android, Gradle and a bunch of other stuff during the development of v2.0.1!
+* [Renan Lukas](https://github.com/RenanLukas): For his friendship, patience and help with Android, Gradle and a bunch of other stuff during the development of v2.0.0 and v3.0.0!
+* [Doomsdayrs](https://github.com/Doomsdayrs): For ponting out how the library could be improved using Kotlin Multiplatform, and helping out implementing it into the project.

 ## Support and Links